temporalio/documentation/docs-src/cloud/certificates-issue.md

 Temporal Cloud authenticates a client connection by validating the client certificate against one or more CA certificates that are configured for the specified Namespace.

+Choose one of the following options to generate and manage the certificates:

 ### Option 1: You already have certificate management infrastructure

 If you have existing certificate management infrastructure that supports issuing CA and end-entity certificates, it satisfies the requirements.